 Renovating your home is so rewarding and massively transformational.
 Who doesn’t want a project house!
 I’m going to share 10 things to consider before you renovate from planning to dealing with builders.
-With so many benefits whether it is increasing your standard of living or creating more space I’ve got you covered!
+With so many benefits whether it is increasing your standard of living or creating more space, I’ve got you covered!
 There’s a downloadable Renovation Guide at the bottom of this post and a video.

 1. Prioritise your areas before you consider to renovate

-So you have bought your new house and know it needs work or you just want have the itch to renovate.
+So you have bought your new house and know it needs work or you just have the itch to renovate.
 You have a million ideas buzzing around and you want to do it all!
-If you budget allows for that, great skip this step!
+If your budget allows for that, great skip this step!
 If not, this is where you will need to start prioritising.

 Think about what aspects of your home really need work from a structurally perspective.
 That should be a priority above anything else.
 This could be anything from, leaking pipes, new windows etc. Then consider the rooms with the biggest wear/high traffic such as kitchen and bathrooms.
-It is a good idea to run your list past the builder who may suggest a certain areas first/last.
+It is a good idea to run your list past the builder who may suggest certain areas first/last.

 Work your way through your renovation list prioritising with this list in mind:

 - High traffic areas (kitchen, bathrooms, hallway)

 Before and after pictures on a renovation project I worked on in Battersea, London

 Now that you are clear on the areas you want to renovate its time to think about a budget.
 A good way of getting an idea is to get quotes from tradesmen and architects.
 Most builders will be happy to make a site visit and give you a quote for free.
 I recommend tendering for three quotes.
 Figuring out your budget is absolutely crucial and one of the top 10 things to consider before you renovate.